citrusframework/citrus-website/src/main/site/_docs/custom-actions.md

 }
 {% endhighlight %}

-If you want to avoid inheritance here you could as well implement the interface com.consol.citrus.TestAction instead.
+If you want to avoid inheritance here you could as well implement the interface org.citrusframework.TestAction instead.
 The property directory is declared as field with appropriate getters and setters so that a value can be injected by the container.